been getting bugger-all interesting emails of late - most correspondence

 was that again..?

-on failing hearing..
+some thoughts on failing hearing..

 Inevitably the greatest proportion of traditional audiophiles

 willing to invest in this equipment are predominantly male and